ishangote/Biomolecular-Visualization-Program/README.md

 ## Installation

-You have to install `libSOIL` by doing the following:
+You have to install `libSOIL` by doing the following:libSOIL`

 ``` sh
 git clone https://github.com/smibarber/libSOIL